Uthmanic codex: Distribution to regional centers

 After the committee completed copying the Quran, Uthman ibn Affan sent copies to the Muslim world.
-He sent with each Quran those who know it's reading.
+He sent with each Quran those who know its reading.
 He ordered Zayd ibn Thabit to read the Madani Quran reading and sent Abdullah ibn al-Sa'eb with the Meccan Quran reading, Mughira ibn Abi Shihab with the Levantine Quran reading, and Abu Abdulrahman al-Sulami with the Kufic Quran reading, and Amer ibn Abdul Qais with Basra Quran reading.
 Muslims in every country of Islam received the reading of their imam, and some of them devoted themselves to fine-tuning the readings until they became imams to whom people turned to.
 This is how these Qurans spread because the reliance on the transmission of the Quran is based on receiving it from the memory of men, trustworthy by trustworthy, and imam by imam, to Muhammad.
 Uthman chose trusted custodians and sent them to the Islamic countries and considered these Qurans as second originals.
 In order to document the Quran and unite Muslims, he sent to each region his Quran with those who agreed with its reading for the most part.